microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 ## Media

 Media processing is managed through the Microsoft Real-time Media Platform.
 The Real-time Media Platform helps bots engage in Microsoft Teams audio/video calls and meetings.
-It allows real-time bots to participate in both peer-to-peer and multiparty calls.
+It allows real-time bots to participate in both peer-to-peer and multiparty calls​.

 When the bot answers an incoming call, or joins a new or existing call, it needs to tell the Real-time Media Platform how media will be handled.
 If you are building an Interactive Voice Response (IVR) system, you can offload the expensive audio processing to Microsoft service hosted media components.
 If your bot requires direct access to media streams, we offer an application-hosted media option through the Real-time Media SDK.

 ### Service-hosted media

 Bots can manage the workflow and offload audio processing to the Microsoft Real-time Media Platform.
 With service-hosted media, you have serveral options to implement and host your bot.
 Consider using one of the available [SDKs](https://developer.microsoft.com/en-us/graph/code-samples-and-sdks).
 A service-hosted media bot can be implemented as a stateless service as it does not process media locally.

 | Method                                                        | Description                                             |
 |:--------------------------------------------------------------|:--------------------------------------------------------|